dranur/REAGroup/README.md

 ![Jenkins](https://github.com/dranur/REAGroup/blob/master/jenkins-github.png)

-- Start the build run for the 'simple-sinatra-app' pipeline by clicking on 'Build now' button
+- Save settings and start the build run for the 'simple-sinatra-app' pipeline by clicking on 'Build now' button

 ### Some of the known issues that need to be address in future versions